-Put together your best photographs for a portfolio review.
-You can submit your photos for an in depth review that will provide honest and professional advice that will help bring your photography to another level.
+Put together your best photographs and have a professional review them.
+Professional advice will help take your photography to the next level.
 If you are looking for a free option, you can also tag your photos on Instagram with #ipcritique for a chance to have the hosts of Improve Photography critique your photographs.

 Now that you’ve put together your best photographs, update your website.
 Do you like the platform you are using?
 Is it easy to update?
-I find that Squarespace is an amazing host for my website.
+I find that Wix is an amazing website builder.
 It is easy to use and takes me minutes to update my website.
-Plus, if you use offer code “improve” at checkout, you get 10% off the first month.
+For buying domains and hosting, I have always loved Blue Host.

 If you’re updating your website, have you considered starting a blog?
 Are you stuck in a blogging rut, finding yourself only posting photos from your most recent session?
-Think about ways to expand your photography blog which will improve your SEO.
-Check out this amazing article full of tips on ways to bring more traffic to your blog.
-Improve your SEO and step up your blogging game with this free blogging crash course for the improve photography audience by SEO expert, Benjamin Tuner.
+Expand your blog on your photography website will drastically improve your SEO.
+Check out this amazing article to get the full rundown on SEO for photographers.
+Then check out this really helpful article with tips on how you can bring more traffic to your blog.

 92. Stock Photography